-- 10.11.
-Public car parks which are frequently used and conveniently located are designated as Protected Car Parks (see Appendix 6) and defined on the Policies Map.
-These car parks should not form part of a The development of these sites will only be supported where the public benefits of the proposal unless-outweigh the loss of car parking or alternative car parking can be provided to the satisfaction of the Council. - 11.12.
-The number, size and layout of parking spaces reserved for people with disabilities should be in accordance with the requirements set out in Appendix 5. - 12.13.
+- 11. Public car parks which are frequently used and conveniently located are designated as Protected Car Parks (see Appendix 6) and defined on the Policies Map.
+The development of these sites will only be supported where the public benefits of the proposal outweigh the loss of car parking or alternative car parking can be provided to the satisfaction of the Council. - 12.
+The number, size and layout of parking spaces reserved for people with disabilities should be in accordance with the requirements set out in Appendix 5. - 13.
 Reserved parking spaces, for parents with young children and the mobility impaired, should be next to the main pedestrian exit, including lifts.
 The route from these spaces to the exit should be accessible, clearly defined and well lit.
-Where this distance exceeds 50m a segregated (and covered) pathway should be provided. - 13.14.
+Where this distance exceeds 50m a segregated (and covered) pathway should be provided. - 14.
 Operational space for commercial and service vehicles should not conflict with any on-site car parking unless secured through a Deliveries Management Plan.
-It should also provide enough Sufficient manoeuvring space should be provided to enable vehicles to exit the site in forward gear. - 14.15.
-Where developments have more than one land-use operating simultaneously, the combined car parking figures for the individual uses will normally apply. - 15.16.
+Sufficient manoeuvring space should be provided to enable vehicles to exit the site in forward gear. - 15.
+Where developments have more than one land-use operating simultaneously, the combined car parking figures for the individual uses will normally apply. - 16.
 At supermarkets and other large-scale developments open to the public (e.g. multiplex cinemas): - (a) A drop-off zone should be provided.
 This should be as close as possible to the main building entrance and include under cover seating.
-The minimum dimensions of the setting down/picking up area should be 2.5m x 8m. - (b) A minimum of two equipped Fast (32 amp) EV Charging Unit, plus an additional unit per 50 spaces created. - 16.17.
+The minimum dimensions of the setting down/picking up area should be 2.5m x 8m. - (b) A minimum of two equipped Fast (32 amp) EV Charging Unit, plus an additional unit per 50 spaces created. - 17.
 Charging points for electric, ultra-low emission and hybrid vehicles (including E-Bikes) should not harm the significance of a heritage asset (including its setting).